 As part of the deep mapping project around Saint Augustin, I set out to better understand how building a new site in the 12th century might have unfolded.
-Instead of relying on written sources alone, I chose to explore this through making.
+Instead of relying solely on written sources, I chose to explore this through making.
+This approach allowed me to immerse myself in the materials and processes of the time, gaining insights that text alone could not provide.
+By engaging physically with the environment, I was able to grasp the nuances of medieval construction methods, the relationships between materials, and the overall context of the landscape.

 Clockwise from top left (click to enlarge):